Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Background Summary

 Deep learning methods have shown promise for segmenting inundation in satellite imagery~\cite{bentivoglio2022a, giezendanner2023b, peng2019, zhao2022}, yet their performance depends heavily on the availability of well-annotated training data representative of target flood conditions~\cite{bonafilia2020b}.
 Several flood-related datasets have been curated for machine learning.
-At medium resolution, Sen1Floods11~\cite{bonafilia2020b}, Kuro Siwo~\cite{bountos2023kuro}, STURM-Flood~\cite{notarangelo2025sturm}, SenForFlood~\cite{matosak2025senforflood}, and UrbanSARFloods~\cite{zhao2024} provide Sentinel-based flood labels, while WorldFloods~\cite{mateo-garcia2021d}, MMFloods~\cite{montello2022}, S1S2-Flood~\cite{wieland2024b}, and Sen2GF3Floods~\cite{chen2026sen2gf3floods} support multisensor flood mapping with optical and SAR imagery.
+At medium resolution, Sen1Floods11~\cite{bonafilia2020b}, Kuro Siwo~\cite{bountos2023kuro}, STURM-Flood~\cite{notarangelo2025sturm}, SenForFlood~\cite{matosak2025senforflood}, and UrbanSARFloods~\cite{zhao2024} provide Sentinel-based flood labels, while WorldFloods~\cite{mateo-garcia2021d} is a dedicated optical-only benchmark.
+Multimodal datasets like MMFlood~\cite{montello2022}, S1S2-Water~\cite{wieland2024b}, and Sen2GF3Floods~\cite{chen2026sen2gf3floods} support multisensor flood mapping by fusing optical and SAR imagery.
 NASA's manually labeled inundation dataset~\cite{gahlot2021flood} also operates at medium resolution.
 Although UrbanSARFloods specifically targets urban flooding, its 10\,m resolution can be insufficient for capturing small-scale features in complex built environments~\cite{bentivoglio2022a}.
 At higher resolution, SpaceNet-8~\cite{hansch2022a}, FloodNet~\cite{rahnemoonfar2021}, GF-FloodNet~\cite{zhang2023gffloodnet}, and DeepFlood~\cite{fawakherji2025} provide sub-meter to meter-scale labels from aerial, UAV, or high-resolution satellite imagery, but remain limited in geographic scope, event diversity, or urban specificity.
 FloodPlanet~\cite{zhang2025floodplanet} provides hand-labeled chips from 3\,m PlanetScope imagery across 19 global events, demonstrating that high-resolution labels improve inundation detection even when applied to lower-resolution Sentinel-1 and Sentinel-2 inputs; however, it does not specifically target urban environments.